 The Clery Act includes statistics for weapons, drug, and liquor law violations as described above that are referred for disciplinary action.
 Clery defines "referred for disciplinary action" as the referral of any person to any official who initiates a disciplinary action of which a record is kept, and which may result in the imposition of a sanction.
-All referrals are managed by the Office of Student Conduct.
-Most often, these are reports from Student Affairs staff.
+All referrals for students are managed by the Office of Student Conduct.
+All referrals for employees are managed by Human Resources.